Now you should be comfortable with features of the Request network.

 Use our kubernetes helm charts.
 The best solution if you want to host your Node on a Kubernetes cluster.

 On the following pages, you can find detailed steps to run each one.

 Request uses IPFS and Ethereum to store request transactions.
 For this reason, the Node needs connections to an Ethereum node and an IPFS node.

 You can use any HTTP/S Ethereum node to run your Request Node.
 For local development, you can use ganache-cli, a local Ethereum RPC client for tests (explained in more detail on the following pages).

-An easy way to get going with Ethereum Mainnet or Rinkeby is to use services like Infura, that will expose an Ethereum node API for you.
+An easy way to get going with Ethereum Mainnet or Goerli is to use services like Infura, that will expose an Ethereum node API for you.

 Request uses a dedicated IPFS network to store our data.
-This means that you will need an IPFS node configured to connect to our network.
-You can check this page if you want more details on our dedicated network.
+You will need an IPFS node configured to connect to our network.
+You can check this page for more details on our dedicated network.